Federal Judge Rules That McGahn Must Testify, Delivering Blow To White House

 McGahn said he would rather quit than fire Mueller.
 McGahn stepped down as White House counsel in October 2018.

-As court battles wage on over witnesses, House Intelligence Committee Chairman Adam Schiff, D-Calif., says lawmakers are now writing a report summarizing key findings about Trump's alleged pressure campaign with Ukraine.
+As court battles wage on over witnesses, House Intelligence Committee Chairman Adam Schiff, D-Calif., says lawmakers are now writing a report that summarizes key findings about Trump's alleged pressure campaign on Ukraine.

-In a letter on Monday to House lawmakers, Schiff said the witnesses over the past six weeks have presented "overwhelming, unchallenged, and damning" evidence that Trump abused his office by using military assistance approved by Congress in order to push Ukrainian authorities to open up politically beneficial investigations.
+In a letter on Monday to House lawmakers, Schiff said the witnesses over the past six weeks have presented "overwhelming, unchallenged, and damning" evidence that Trump abused his office by using military assistance approved by Congress to push Ukrainian authorities to open up politically beneficial investigations.

 "Over the course of our inquiry, we have uncovered a months-long effort in which President Trump again sought foreign interference in our elections for his personal and political benefit at the expense of our national interest," Schiff wrote.

-Schiff said he expects to deliver the report to the Judiciary Committee shortly after Congress returns from Thanksgiving break.
+Schiff said he expects to deliver the report to the House Judiciary Committee shortly after Congress returns from Thanksgiving break.

-From there, the Judiciary committee can draft articles of impeachment.
+From there, the Judiciary Committee can draft articles of impeachment.

-Schiff said investigators are still open to additional hearings and witness questioning, but lawmakers would not allow what he called the White House's stonewalling of witnesses slow down the process.
+Schiff said investigators are still open to additional hearings and witness questioning but said lawmakers would not allow what he called the White House's stonewalling of witnesses to slow down the process.

-Investigators hoped to hear from Acting Chief of Staff Mick Mulvaney, Secretary of State Mike Pompeo, and Bolton, but since the White House prevented them from appearing, House investigators will now consider the Trump's administration's blocking the witnesses a type of obstruction that "demonstrates consciousness of guilt on the part of the President."
+Investigators hoped to hear from acting Chief of Staff Mick Mulvaney, Secretary of State Mike Pompeo and Bolton, but because the White House prevented them from appearing, House investigators will now consider the Trump administration's blocking of the witnesses a type of obstruction that "demonstrates consciousness of guilt on the part of the President."

-Earlier on Monday, Trump tweeted that "support for impeachment is dropping like a rock."
+Earlier on Monday, Trump tweeted, "Support for Impeachment is dropping like a rock."
 The president has repeatedly slammed the impeachment inquiry as a "phony" and "sham" process that lacks evidence and is politically motivated.

 NPR's Ryan Lucas contributed to this report.